QPP Contribution Payable by a Self-Employed Person or a Member of a Partnership

 If you entered an amount on line 96 or 96.1, complete form LE-35-V, QPP Contribution on Income From Self-Employment, to calculate the contribution that you must make to the QPP on income from self-employment and the amount you can deduct.
 Do not submit the form with your return.
 Keep it in your files.

-For 2021, the basic QPP contribution rate remains 10.8%, and the first additional QPP contribution rate will increase from 0.60% to 1%.
-The maximum pensionable earnings for the purpose of the QPP will increase from $58,700 to $61,600.
+For 2023, the basic QPP contribution rate will remain at 10.8%, and the first additional QPP contribution rate will increase from 1.5% to 2%.
+The maximum pensionable earnings for the purpose of the QPP will increase from $64,900 to $66,600.